leorychly/SC2-Game-AI/README.md

 	* Buffer Size: 1e6
 	* Trained with Epsilon-Greedy

 After training the agent for about 800 games the agent reached a win rate of ~70%.
 The left training plot below shows the progress during training.
-The plot on the right shows the agent playing with random exploration completely turned off for a final evaluation.
+The plot on the right shows the agent playing with random exploration completely turned off for final evaluation.
-The agent adopted a strategy where it first starts building marines for defending the opposing agent, which regularly attacks with small groups of units.
-After the first few waves were successfully defended it attacks with most of its units to defeat the opponent.
+The agent adopted a strategy where it first starts building marines for defending the opposing agent which regularly attacks with small groups of units.
+After the first few waves are successfully defended the trained agent attacks with most of its units to defeat the opponent.

 ---